Pmunoz200/wellbeing_app/README.md

 ### **Future Focus Areas**
 - The app will expand to include habit tracking, meditation, and sleep management features, further enhancing its holistic approach to health and wellness.

+## ✨ Gemini: The Key Differentiator <a name = "gemini-the-key-differentiator"></a>

+Gemini, Google’s state-of-the-art multi-modal AI, is the key differentiator that sets Project Vitalis apart from other health and wellness apps.
+Here's why:

+- **Multi-Modal Input**: Gemini supports multiple forms of input, including text, video, and audio, making it easier for users to log their health data in the way that suits them best.
+This flexibility enhances the user experience by reducing the barriers to accurate data entry.

+- **Long Context Understanding**: Gemini's ability to process and analyze long contexts allows the app to provide suggestions based on extensive tracking histories and multiple health aspects.
+This means that users receive more informed and tailored advice, taking into account their overall health journey rather than just isolated data points.

+- **High Accuracy**: By leveraging Gemini's advanced AI capabilities, Project Vitalis ensures that the health recommendations and data interpretations are highly accurate.
+This level of precision is crucial for users who rely on the app to make informed decisions about their diet, exercise, and overall wellness.

 ## 🛠 Technology Stack <a name = "technology_stack"></a>